freaktechnik/irc-issues-bot/README.md

 Start the bot using `node main.js server username ownername`.
 You don't have to set owenername, but without it, you'll have a hard time controlling the bot.

+Set the `REDIS_URL` environment variable to use redis instead of plain text files for config storage.

 You can /invite the bot to channels.

 The owner and channel mods can adjust the channel settings.
 Check !help in a